til-schneider/slim-wiki/src/articles/index.md

 - Just click on the `Edit` button at the top right corner and start writing.
 - If you are not familiar with Markdown, check out the [Markdown cheat sheet](cheat_sheets/Markdown_cheat_sheet).
 - Your changes are automatically saved as soon as you stop writing for a second.
 If you see your changes on the right side of the edit view, they will be already saved (with a daily backup) and public.
 There is no save button you have to press.
 - You can add new pages by adding a link to [a non-existing page](this_is_a_new_page).
-Then click the link and slim wiki will allow you to add the new page.
+Then click the link and slim wiki will allow you to create the new page.

 Tipps: